microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     Since an Azure SQL Database runs on its own instance you can still use common DMVs from SQL Server.
 Note that each database even if on the same logical server will have its own set of metrics.

-5. Now let's see some DMVS that is unique to Azure SQL Database: Run the following query:
+5. Now let's see some DMVs that are unique to Azure SQL Database: Run the following query:

     ```tsql
     SELECT * FROM sys.dm_db_wait_stats;